-49.1 And the Supplier accepts LPOs, goods and/or services will be obtained on the LPO raised, authorised and paid within Treasury.
-Where the Supplier does not accept LPOs, payment will be made on a Payment Voucher raised in the Ministry, but authorised and paid within Treasury

-Where the Ministry is an Approved Paying Office:

-- 49.2 And the final cost of the PR is\$2,000 or less, payment will be made on a Payment Voucher raised, approved and paid within the Ministry. - 49.3 And the final cost of PR is more than \$2,000 and the Supplier accepts LPOs; goods and/or services will be obtained on the LPO raised, approved and paid within Treasury - 49.4 The final cost of PR is more than \$2,000 and the Supplier does not accept LPOs, payment will be made on a Payment Voucher raised in the Ministry, but approved and paid within Treasury.
+- 49.1 And the Supplier accepts LPOs, goods and/or services will be obtained on the LPO raised, authorised and paid within Treasury.
+Where the Supplier does not accept LPOs, payment will be madein accordance with P7 99 (see Financial Circular 2011/06), but authorised and paid within Treasury - Where the Ministry is an Approved Paying Office: - 49.2 And the final cost of the PR is\$2,000 or less, payment will be made on a Payment Voucher raised, approved and paid within the Ministry. - 49.3 And the final cost of PR is more than \$2,000 and the Supplier accepts LPOs; goods and/or services will be obtained on the LPO raised, approved and paid within Treasury - 49.4 The final cost of PR is more than \$2,000 and the Supplier does not accept LPOs, payment will be made on a Payment Voucher raised in the Ministry, but approved and paid within Treasury.